It’s just not a proper Sunday roast without Yorkshire puddings on the side. But there’s more to getting them right than you think.

 A number of readers comment on these recipe pages looking for help with puddings that didn’t rise as much as they’d hoped, or much at all.

 If you’ve baked before you may be wondering what makes a Yorkshire pudding rise.
-There’s no typical leavening agent like baking powder or baking soda.
+There’s no leavening agent like yeast or baking powder.
 So what lifts the top?

 Nicky from Kitchen Sanctuary shares her experience with an old oven that didn’t hold a consistent temperature, and gave her inconsistent results.
 When she installed a new oven, her puddings started turning out beautifully.